 "Our memories are constantly transformed and diluted.
-Memory loses its codes, it is modified and recreated.
-Oblivion pounces on our memory; and lucidity, which springs like lightning, is quick to fade away.
+Memory loses its codes, is altered and recreated.
+Oblivion attacks our memory and lucidity, which appears as a lightning, then dissipates instantly.

-Sometimes, our memories are altered and we question the truthfulness of images, which are the material proof of our lives.
-Thus, we hold on to memories which we cherish more than images because we consider them to be the remains of our experiences.
-But the mind plays with them, and memories fade in themselves.
-Are we left with images?
-With memories?
+Sometimes, our memories are altered and we doubt the veracity of the images that are the material proof of what we have lived.
+Thus, we end up clinging to memories, which we value more than images because we believe they are vestiges of experiences.
+But the mind plays with them, and they vanish in themselves.
+Do we keep the image then?
+The memory?

-, I wanted to illustrate, to explain, and to understand the loss of memory due to Alzheimer’s and dementia.
-In this case, it is my parents and ancestors that I speak of.
-Through photographs, negatives, and my own reminiscences, I have attempted to recreate their memories as an excuse to anchor my own memory against the swooping whirlwind of oblivion."
+With Santísimo Sacramento I wanted to illustrate, explain, and understand the loss of memory caused by Alzheimer or dementia.
+In this case, it's about my parents and my ancestors.
+Through photographs, negatives and my own reminiscences, I have tried to recreate their memories as an excuse to anchor my memory against the whirlwind of oblivion. "

 Agustín Zuluaga was born in 1960 in Medellín, Colombia.
 He is an architect and holds a master degree in landscape design.
 He is also a photographer and a teacher.
 His work is based on the deconstruction and reconstruction of the memory, and the reality of the images.
 Santísimo Sacramento is his first book.